Kiamo2/YATI/Reference.md

 > **Tile** custom properties: The property name and type will refer to a layer in the Godot TileMap's Custom Data Layer array,
 the property value is assigend to the tile's Custom Data entry which conists only of the layer number and the value.

-New in v 1.5.4: A special custom property `godot_group` to specify the Godot Group to which the imported element is assigned.
+New in v1.5.4: A special custom property `godot_group` to specify the Godot Group to which the imported element is assigned.
 You can assign more than one group by passing the group names as a comma-separated list.

+New for v1.6.0: You can download [this file](./supplemental/godot_enums.json) containing several Godot enums and import it using the Custom Type Editor

 Remarks:
 - (*) refers to a string consisting of comma separated values, each value representing an element number to enable.